gwijthoff/digitalmedia/index.md

 Acknowledgments
 ================

-Thanks to Marie Hicks, Lev Manovich, Jim Brown, Dennis Tenen, Jentery Sayers, and Nick Seaver, whose syllabi and pedagogy influenced the design and content of this course.
+Thanks to Marie Hicks, Lev Manovich, Miriam Posner, Jim Brown, Dennis Tenen, Jentery Sayers, and Nick Seaver, whose syllabi and pedagogy influenced the design and content of this course.

 <!-- use `_md_to_pdf_header` then | pandoc -o digitalmedia_syllabus.pdf --template digsyl.latex index.md -->